NethermindEth/docs/docs/07-resources/guides-and-helpers/eth2-lighthouse-less-than-greater-than-nethermind.md

 * [x] Download the Nethermind client

-You can get it either from Github Releases or our Downloads page:
+You can get it either from [Github Releases or our Downloads page](../../01-getting-started/installing-nethermind.md#downloading-releases)

 {% page-ref page="../ethereum-client/download-sources/" %}